Please note: the programme is subject to change

 Chair’s Closing Speech

-Andrew Kerr OBE, Chief Executive, Edinburgh City Council and Solace Scotland Branch Chair
+Speaker: Andrew Kerr OBE, Chief Executive, Edinburgh City Council & Solace Scotland Chair